 Williams’ Percent Range (%R)

-Williams’ Percent Range Technical Indicator (%R) is a simple, but efficient oscillator of the speed with which the price is moving.
+Williams’ Percent Range, or %R for short, is a technical indicator developed by Larry Williams in 1973.
+This is a simple, but efficient oscillator which shows the speed with which the price is moving.

 Other articles in this section